 A referral to a reproductive endocrinologist (REI) is a really good sign.
 That means that your oncologist thinks that you have a good chance of getting over this hurdle.
 This should give you a sense of hope.
 A woman who is medically stable and has a realistic prognosis should think about fertility preservation before any treatment.
 Options would include egg freezing or, for those with a partner, embryo freezing.
 Both of these processes take about 2-3 weeks and involve hormonal therapy and an egg retrieval.
 An egg retrieval is done under anesthesia and takes approximately 20 minutes; depending on how many eggs are retrieved.
 After retrieval, if freezing embryos, the eggs will first be fertilized using in vitro fertilization (IVF).

 Knowing that having children is still possible can take a huge weight off of your shoulders and give you hope through the tough journey of fighting cancer.
 Egg freezing or embryo freezing is a safety net for your future.
-Thankfully, the attention brought to women’s health for the past thirty years, during the month of October, has enabled the medical community to create fertility treatments that would not otherwise exist.
+Thankfully, the attention brought to women’s health for more than thirty years, during the month of October, has enabled the medical community to create fertility treatments that would not otherwise exist.